-An economic protocol for scalable, ecological production
+A new economic protocol for scalable, ecological production

 The Basis project is an answer to the question: "What comes after Capitalism?"
 The project enables a productive system that matches supply with demand without using profit, tracks production costs in a detailed way that allows adaptively pricing externalities based on collective knowledge, meets basic needs of participants, and preserves personal agency and autonomy.
-It does this without economic planning or authoritarian structures, being built from the ground up to be self-organizing.
+It does this without economic planning or authoritarian structures, built from the ground up to be self-organizing.

 Producer network